sictweb/web700/notes/week08.md

 <br>

-#### HTML Forms Review
+#### HTML Forms

-Let's review the typical HTML elements used in an HTML form and look at some of the newer input types that work in HTML5 websites.
+Let's first discuss the typical HTML elements used in an HTML form and look at some of the newer input types that work in HTML5 websites.
 There are really just a few core html elements that you need to know to build forms on the web: form, label, input, textarea, and button. <input> however, has many different types that can be used for the 'type' attribute.
-A summary is provided below in a nice table for reference.
+A summary is provided below for reference.

 **[\<form\>](http://www.w3schools.com/tags/tag_form.asp)**